DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Bank-reconciliation-matching-rules.md

     - **No**: The customer receipt journal will only be created.
 Once the user has reviewed and posted the customer payment journal, refresh the bank reconciliation’s worksheet to bring in the new bank transactions.
 User has to either use a match with bank statement rule or manually match the applicable bank statement lines with these new bank transactions.

 ##### Field format
-The ability to set field format is available for the following two fields:
+The ability to set field format is available for the following fields:
 - Offset account bank statement field
+- Offset account reference bank statement field
 - Settle transaction bank statement field

 Select the **Field format** for the applicable field and set one of the following options: